 The opening times for Visitor Centre facilities at Sumburgh Head have been extended this year, following feedback from visitors in the first season.
 The indoor exhibition areas, Gift Shop and toilets are now available until 5.30pm daily with plans for late night openings on summer evenings for special events.

-Sounding the foghorn The Artists in Residence programme has been extended and there are plans for additional events throughout the year, with the Shetland Nature Festival coming up in July.
+Brooke and Tahlia Leslie sound the foghorn - just one of the interactive elements of the exhibition The Artists in Residence programme has been extended and there are plans for additional events throughout the year, with the Shetland Nature Festival coming up in July.
 The Northern Lighthouse Board is currently preparing the Lighthouse Tower for public access, which will allow Sumburgh Head Visitor Service Assistants to lead tours inside the Tower.

 Angela Hunt, Operations Manager at Sumburgh Head said today “I am delighted that we have achieved the highest possible grading for the Visitor Attraction here at Sumburgh Head.
 It’s a testament to the thought and hard work that went into creating this fantastic facility, and to the ongoing dedication to excellence of the team here on site, and the support given by the rest of the Shetland Amenity Trust staff.